CreasolTech/domoticz-hyundai-kia/README.md

 ## Updating

-Sometimes a new version of this plugin also requires an update of the hyundai_kia_connect_api.
+Sometimes a new version of this plugin also requires an update of the *hyundai_kia_connect_api* module.

-Assuming you followed the installation instructions as described above, the hyundai_kia_connect_api can be updated to the latest version with the following commands:
+Assuming you followed the installation instructions as described above, the *hyundai_kia_connect_api* can be updated to the latest version with the following commands:

 ```
  cd /usr/local/src/hyundai_kia_connect_api/hyundai_kia_connect_api